Banikdiya2002/Analog-Clock/README.md

 # Analog-Clock
-Analog Clock is mage using HTML,CSS and JS
+Analog Clock is made using HTML,CSS and JS